RussellArvin/VeriShield/README.md

 # VERISHIELD 🛡️

 VERISHIELD is an advanced AI-powered platform for detecting, analyzing, and responding to misinformation.
-It helps organizations protect their brand reputation and stakeholders by proactively identifying false narratives across digital channels.
+VeriShield goes beyond just detecting misinformation — it predicts emerging threats before they escalate into critical issues.
+By proactively identifying false narratives across digital channels, VeriShield empowers organizations to safeguard their brand reputation and stakeholders.
+Its advanced predictive analysis enables early intervention, ensuring potential risks are addressed swiftly and effectively.

 <p align="center">
   <a href="https://youtu.be/wfSEPD1uwUk?si=i5-C_owfAJZ2zROd" title="Verishield Demo">